benjamintd/boilerplate/README.md

 This boilerplate repository should get you started for some opinionated web development.
 It is a Next app packed with linting, tailwind CSS and custom fonts.

-It uses redux and sagas to handle actions and asynchronicity.
+It uses SWR to handle server requests and asynchronous data.

 We use Typescript and VSCode to take advantage of typing and auto-complete.